Stories of Jewish Budapest:

 About Dóra

-Dóra Koranyi, co-creator of Qesher along with Sebastian Mizrahi, works as a psychologist and has guided culture walks in the Jewish quarter of Budapest for several years now.
-After completing her studies in Israel, she has returned to Hungary.
-While completing her masters she worked actively in different Jewish organizations in Budapest, as project coordinator of youth programs, and she also took an active role in a grassroot, egalitarian Jewish community for young Jews in Budapest.
-Introducing Jewish life to a wide range of guests has become her passion, and the connections she has made through her experience brought about the idea of the initiative that you see here.
+Dóra Korányi, co-creator of Qesher, works as a psychologist and has guided culture walks in the Jewish quarter of Budapest for several years.
+After completing her studies in Israel, she returned to Hungary.
+While completing her master's, she worked actively in different Jewish organizations in Budapest, as a project coordinator of youth programs, and took an active role in a grassroots, egalitarian community for young Jews in Budapest.
+Introducing Jewish life to diverse audiences has become her passion, and the connections she has made through her experience brought about the idea of Qesher.

-With your contribution you will also be donating to Marom Budapest, a socially active Masorti youth group.
+With your contribution, you will also be donating to the Haver Foundation in Hungary.